phalcon/documentation/docs/api/phalcon_mvc.md

     ]
 );

+// A URI that already carries a scheme is detected as remote and is
+// returned untouched.
+The third parameter is only honored when it is
-// Generate an absolute URL by setting the third parameter as false. echo $url->get(
+// explicitly true - a false reads the same as leaving it out. echo $url->get(
     "https://phalcon.io/",
     null,